-How to install tlp on AlmaLinux, Rocky Linux & RHEL
+How to install tlp on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Advanced power management tool for Linux